 Keeping with the water theme, after a day full of exploring the ocean depths at the aquarium, why not head out on a harbor cruise?
 With plenty of combo tickets to choose from, we picked the whale watch cruise.

 Whale watch cruises are available from the New England Aquarium during the summer months.
 The cruises depart as early as 9:00 AM and as late as 5:00 PM.
 These tours run for roughly 3 hours so plan accordingly.

 Day 3: Urban Adventures

 After a visit to Quincy Market, you’ll probably be pretty full from all the different foodie options presented, so why not take a bike ride all around the city?
 Cue Urban AdvenTours.

 You’ll work off all the seafood and dirty water hot dogs when you take this tour.
-The 12 mile bike tour will take you to some of the famous Boston sights.
+The 12 mile bike tour will take you to some of the famous sights people seek out when they visit Boston.
 Take the tour during a home game for the Boston Red Sox and you’ll hear cheering or booing, depending on the score of course!

 Sights included on the AdvenTours City Views Tour will include Fenway Park, the Christian Science Center, Boston Common, the Back Bay and South End, the Rose Kennedy Greenway, the Charles River Esplanade, the North End, and Copley Square.

 The tour includes everything you need: a bike, a helmet, and a water bottle.
 Be prepared for quite a leg work out!
 If another tour isn’t on your ideal list, take a shot at exploring Boston yourself with a bike rental from AdvenTours.